Page updated: July 30, 2021, 10:00 a.m.

 For more information, see this overview of COVID-19 statewide face covering requirements and the Masks and Face Covering Guidance from Washington State Department of Health.

 Face coverings are an additional tool we can use to stop the spread of COVID-19 in our community.
 They protect others by blocking droplets that contain the virus from spreading to others when someone with the infection coughs, sneezes, or speaks.
+After vaccination, masks are the best tool we have to reduce the spread of COVID-19.
+They provide an additional layer of protection even if you're already vaccinated.

 Public spaces include: